 US Virgin Islands

 Unlike Puerto Rico or Guam, the United States didn’t acquire USVI by conquest.
-It was purchased from Denmark in 1916 via the Treaty of the Danish West Indies for $25,000,000 in gold.
-The islands were sold prior to the US entry into WWI as to not violate Danish neutrality.
+It was purchased from Denmark in 1916 for $25,000,000 in gold via the Treaty of the Danish West Indies.
+The islands were sold prior to the U.S. entry into WWI, so as to not violate Danish neutrality.

 The USVI is the only part of the United States that drives on the left, even though almost all vehicles are American and have left-hand drive.

-There are 3 primary islands in USVI: St. Thomas, St. John and St Croix.
-St Thomas and St John are connected by ferry, whereas St Croix is located south of the rest of the islands in the archipelago.
+There are three primary islands in USVI: St. Thomas, St. John, and St Croix.
+The islands of St. Thomas and St. John are connected by ferry, whereas St. Croix is located south of the rest of the islands in the archipelago.
 Most of the island of St. John consists of Virgin Islands National Park.

-The Commonwealth of the Northern Marianas Islands (CNMI) is the newest territory of the United States.
-Although culturally and geographically similar to Guam, the islands have had a very different history, especially in the 20th Century.
+The Commonwealth of the Northern Mariana Islands (CNMI) is the newest territory of the United States.
+Although culturally and geographically similar to Guam, the islands have had a very different history, especially in the 20th century.